-I tolerated the thugs and bullies in her courtroom who glared at me and made other discreet and threatening gestures to me during my testimony.
-I put up with the threats on the courthouse elevators and the verbal assaults on the street, as well as with a subsequent bear mace attack and a separate knife attack.
+I tolerated the thugs and bullies in her courtroom.
+These goons glared at me and made other discreet and threatening gestures to me during my testimony.
+I put up with the threats on the courthouse elevators and the verbal assaults on the street.
+Then I had to tolerate a subsequent bear mace attack and a separate knife attack.

 Justice Susan Griffin gets her facts wrong

 Now, let us now dive further into Madam Justice’s statements.
 Despite Madam Justice’s characterization of my relationship as, “…he had previously been in a long term relationship with Mr. Prince’s girlfriend.”

 I have a news flash for Madam Justice.
 There was no testimony that my roommate’s relationship with me had ended.
 In fact, we were still roommates during the trial.
 Thus Madam Justice’s statement characterizing my relationship with my roommate as “previously” was incorrect according to testimony at the trial.
 [I was not allowed to be present during my roommate’s testimony in court.
 However, I make this statement based on my roommate’s post trial statements to me concerning her testimony.]

 Before continuing with the subject of Madam Justice’s inaccuracy in using the word “previously”, I would like to add this thought as to a possible reason why Madam Justice seemed so focused on and offended by my roommate’s relationship with me.

 Justice Susan Griffin apparently has a problem tolerating certain relationships